 When to turn on DAC mode

 DAC is designed to avoid split-brain, or a situation where two or more different copies of a mailbox database are running independently.
 Without DAC mode turned on, it is possible for a datacenter outage to result in a situation where different copies of your mailbox databases are running, which in turn means you can have different copies of your mailbox databases with different information in each.

-This split-brain syndrome is more likely to occur when your datacenters suffer a network outage that prevent DAG members from communicating with each other.
-If you have a DAG setup with copies of any single database in more than one datacenter, you should turn on DAC mode to precent a split-brain situation.
+This split-brain syndrome is more likely to occur when your datacenters suffer a network outage that prevents DAG members from communicating with each other.
+If you have a DAG setup with copies of any single database in more than one datacenter, you should turn on DAC mode to prevent a split-brain situation.

 How DAC mode works

 Turing on DAC mode enables a protocol called Datacenter Activation Coordination Protocol (DACP).
 When DAC mode is activated, databases will not automatically mount (even if they have quorum) unless two specific conditions are met.